Idly (1 piece)

 Stay Hydrated

-Drink water before or during your meal to aid digestion and help regulate blood sugar levels.
+Drink a glass of water before your meal to aid digestion and manage hunger, which can help in controlling portion sizes.

 Find Glucose response for your favourite foods